mkatychev/cogs/README.md

 Should happen in two main steps:
 1. `cogs migrate DB_SECRETS DATABASE_SECRETS`
 - should default to creating the new key name in all environments
-- creates new variable in file
+- creates new variable in remote file or cog manifest

 ```yaml
 DB_SECRETS: "secret_pw"